-Diversity, Equity and Inclusion at KQED: 2023Diversity, Equity and Inclusion at KQED: 2022
+Diversity, Equity and Inclusion at KQED: 2023Diversity, Equity and Inclusion at KQED: 2023

 KQED envisions a public media organization with a culture that centers on human dignity, equity and belonging.
 This will enable us to better serve and reflect the Bay Area through diverse and inclusive storytelling.
 KQED will do this by:

 - Creating equitable policies that strengthen trust.

 - Pursuing excellence without the toxicity of perfectionism.